-Please be aware that Facebook doesn't let you ship internationally or sell to Countries other than your own, or the Country that the store has been set up in.
-In most of the cases, if a person from another Country enters your shop page, they may not be able access the page.
+Please be aware that Facebook doesn’t let you ship internationally or sell to Countries other than your own, or the Country that the store has been set up in.
+In most cases, if a person from another country enters your shop page, they may not be able to access the page.

-And the final step before completing the setup for your Facebook Shop for your Business page is that you must to go through the ‘Merchant Term’s and Policies that depends on your account setup and location and agree to it.
+And the final step before completing the setup for your Facebook Shop for your Business page is that you must go through the ‘Merchant Terms and Policies’ that depends on your account setup and location and agree to it.

 2. Configuring your payment options

-The Facebook store module will present you with a different set of options that depends on your Country of operation.
+The Facebook Store module will present you with a different set of options that depends on your country of operation.
 For India, Facebook might let you set up payments via PayPal or Stripe.
 As for terms and conditions, concessions of Payment services like PayPal and Stripe changes very often, the integration process though is simple, changes from time to time.
-The good news is that you will be taken by the hand by Facebook store interface along the way through the setup.
+The good news is that you will be taken by the hand by the Facebook Store interface along the way through the setup.